z-dev/web-training/courses/core/14-react.md

 ###render

 `render` is a function which returns JSX.
-The component will call the render function whenever it wants to know: 'What does this component currently look like.'.
+The component will call the render function whenever it wants to know: 'What does this component currently look like at this point in its life.'.
 It will take the output of the `render` function and put it into the browser (it updates the DOM automatically every time it calls the render function).

 Every component *Must* have a `render` function.